Guatemala City: Climate

+Natural disasters

 Volcanic activity

 Four stratovolcanoes are visible from the city, two of them active.
 The nearest and most active is Pacaya, which at times erupts a considerable amount of ash.
 These volcanoes lie to the south of the Valle de la Ermita, providing a natural barrier between Guatemala City and the Pacific lowlands that define the southern regions of Guatemala.
 Agua, Fuego, Pacaya, and Acatenango comprise a line of 33 stratovolcanoes that stretches across the breadth of Guatemala, from the Salvadorian border to the Mexican border.

 Earthquakes

 Lying on the Ring of Fire, the Guatemalan highlands and the Valle de la Ermita are frequently shaken by large earthquakes.
 The last large tremor to hit the Guatemala City region occurred in the 1976, on the Motagua Fault, a left-lateral strike-slip fault that forms the boundary between the Caribbean Plate and the North American Plate.
 The 1976 event registered 7.5 on the moment magnitude scale.
 Smaller, less severe tremors are frequently felt in Guatemala City and environs.